top of page

 Moonlight Paddles On West Harbor Pond

-The first Moonlight Paddle for the 2024 season is scheduled for April 23rd, 2024.
-This is the "Pink Moon" paddle.
+The first Moonlight Paddle for the 2025 season will be scheduled for April 12th.

 Click here for more information on Moonlight Paddles